sacherjj/CasperLabs/docs/CONTRACTS.md

 `casperlabs-client` `deploy` command accepts argument `--session-hash` which can be used to create a deploy using a stored contract instead of a file with a compiled WASM module.
-Its value should be base16 representation of the contract address, for example: `--session-hash 2358448f76c8b3a9e263571007998791a815e954c3c3db2da830a294ea7cba65`.
+Its value should be a base16 representation of the contract address, for example: `--session-hash 2358448f76c8b3a9e263571007998791a815e954c3c3db2da830a294ea7cba65`.